 HDF5 Virtual Dataset

-With a growing amount of data in HDF5 a new need has emerged to access data stored across HDF5 files using the standard HDF5 objects such as groups and datasets without rewriting and rearranging the data.
+With a growing amount of data in HDF5, a new need has emerged to access data stored across HDF5 files using standard HDF5 objects such as groups and datasets without rewriting and rearranging the data.

-While the ability to build hierarchical structures across the existing HDF5 files has been available in HDF5 for quite some time (i.e., mounting and external links features), ability to present data stored in the several HDF5 datasets as an HDF5 dataset and to access it via HDF5 APIs without rewriting and rearranging the data doesn’t exists.
+While the ability to build hierarchical structures across existing HDF5 files has been available in HDF5 for quite some time through the mounting and external link features, the ability to present data stored in several HDF5 datasets and files as a single HDF5 dataset and to access the data via HDF5 APIs without rewriting and rearranging the data does not exist.

+To address this, we are proposing to implement a new feature called the HDF5 Virtual Dataset (VDS).

+The feature is a logical next step in the development of HDF5 that will enable HDF5 users to access and work with data stored in a collection of HDF5 files using well-known tools and existing HDF5 applications such as h5py, MATLAB, and IDL without changing the way the data is collected and stored.

+In what kinds of situations might a virtual dataset be useful?

-Synchrotron centers (for example, DLS and DESY) will be generating and storing TBytes of experimental data per day in HDF5 files.
-One of the examples how the feature will be used at the centers is following.
-By the nature of the experiments and hardware constraints, the data representing, for example, an X-ray image will be stored across different HDF5 datasets in multiple HDF5 files.
-The whole image has to be accessed by an HDF5 application without a specific knowledge where data for each part of the image is stored.
+Synchrotron centers such as DLS and DESY will be generating and storing terabytes of experimental data per day in HDF5 files.
+Because of the nature of the experiments and hardware constraints, the data representing, for example, an X-ray image will be stored across different HDF5 datasets in multiple HDF5 files.
+The whole image could be be accessed by an application without any specific knowledge of where data for each part of the image is stored.

-We are proposing to implement the new feature called HDF5 Virtual Dataset to address the problem.

-The feature is of interest to any HDF5 user who has to work with the existing HDF5 files, to discover and to describe the data of interest, and to provide an efficient and standard access to the data via applications such as h5py, MATLAB and IDL.
-For example, a Climatologist, who studies and analysis climate variations (temporal changes at a given location), will be able to use the VDS feature to describe and access a “data rode” - data of interest stored in the series of the HDF5 files organized by time stamps without rewriting the data into new HDF5 file.
-The ”data rode” will be accessible as a regular HDF5 dataset via the HDF5 applications without any special knowledge “coded” into the applications.
+Climatologists who study and analyze climate variations (temporal changes at a given location) will be able to use the VDS feature to describe and access a “data rode” - data of interest stored in a series of HDF5 files organized by time stamps without rewriting the data into new HDF5 file.
+The ”data rode” will be accessible as a regular HDF5 dataset via their applications without any special knowledge “coded” into the applications.

-The feature is a logical next step to enable the HDF5 users to access and work with the data stored in the collection of the HDF5 files using the standard tools and existing HDF5 applications without changing the way the data is collected and stored.

-Please see "RFC: HDF5 Virtual Dataset" for the proposed solution.
-The document introduces Virtual Datasets (VDS) for HDF5 and summarizes the use cases, requirements, and programming model for them.
-The document also outlines VDS implementation and other changes to the HDF5 software.
+For more information about the proposed HDF5 Virtual Dataset feature, see "RFC: HDF5 Virtual Dataset."

 Revision History